 Seven Clemson University students have been awarded the 2021 National Science Foundation Graduate Research Fellowship, a highly competitive grant aimed at building future scientific and engineering leaders.
-Six others received Honorable Mentions.
+Seven others received Honorable Mentions.

 “As an R1 research institution, we are committed to research and excited to see the research endeavors of our students,” said Robert H. Jones, Clemson’s executive vice president for academic affairs and provost.
 “We are proud of their efforts and their success in earning prestigious NSF Graduate Research Fellowships.”